 The 1-mile trail begins in the woods before the boardwalk begins, winding its way through the trees until the views open up in the bog and the boardwalk can shoot out straight ahead.
 It’s mostly flat the whole way, making this trek an easy walk/hike for folks who want to take in the Maine outdoors in leisurely fashion.

-It’s also great for slow joggers like me.
-The scenery does a fine job of distracting me from all the panting I typically do and it’s only about 2.1 miles out and back, which is long enough to make it a worthwhile run, but short enough to be doable.
+It’s also great for slow joggers – the scenery does a fine job of distracting you from all the panting and it’s only about 2.1 miles out and back, which is long enough to make it a worthwhile run, but short enough to be doable.
+But simply wandering is excellent, too.

 The boardwalk ends in a wooded area, where there’s a short loop trail that leads back to the boardwalk.
 There are a few short lookout trails, too.